bertofurth/Seagate-Central-Debian/README.md

     timedatectl set-ntp yes

 #### Make sure the swap partition is working
-By default the swap partition on a Seagate Central is formatted to work with the native 64K page kernel.
+By default, the swap partition on a Seagate Central is formatted to work with the native 64K page kernel.
 This is not compatible with the 4K page kernel used in Debian.